 The recent political upheavals in Chile noted in the Jan.
 7 article in The Stanford Daily have led the government to rethink decades of policy and call for a Constituent Assembly to replace Chile’s current controversial Constitution imposed by the Pinochet dictatorship.
 Perhaps this period of great reform in Chile should be accompanied by a reciprocal…

-At the 16th meeting of the Undergraduate Senate on Tuesday, a bill to impeach Senator Sam Schimmel ’22 was introduced by a concerned fellow Senator based on three private testimonies from undergraduate women of the Stanford community.
-These testimonies contained extremely sensitive reports of several sexual harassment allegations against Senator Schimmel.
-As such, it is…
+Editor’s note: The Senate has since retracted its members’ allegations against Sam Schimmel.
+Read The Daily’s coverage here.
+At the 16th meeting of the Undergraduate Senate on Tuesday, a bill to impeach Senator Sam Schimmel ’22 was introduced by a concerned fellow Senator based on three private testimonies from undergraduate women of the Stanford community.…

 “What if I end up in the ER?”
 “What if I need surgery?”
 “What if I catch a terrible infection?”
 These were the questions rushing through my mind as I filled out my application to study in Florence in winter quarter in 2018-2019.
 They helped me find a living situation that fit my needs, my OAE accommodations were applied and honored without a hitch, and—in a country where food is king but my diet is limited—they ensured that I could eat at every single Stanford event, from drop-in lunches to the formal Bing dinners.